 Make sure your pages are optimised for mobiles, tablets, laptops, and desktops.

 No e-commerce business can succeed if they do not have an efficient delivery system.

 For a platform that provides services, management is easier since delivery can be made via email or an app such as Kindle, Grammarly, etc.

 However, when you're selling products that need to be delivered physically, you have to ensure your shipping system is efficient.

 You can really expand your penetration in a particular market if you use efficient shipping solutions which are also cost-effective.

 If the shipping costs are high, consumers may not order the item.

 Therefore, think about how you will be delivering the product and how much time it would take before you launch an international e-business.

-When consumers order items from an online source, they always want to know how it will be delivered, the cost and time to deliver.
+When consumers order items from an online source, they always want to know how they will be delivered, the cost and the time to deliver.

 If you don't have this information, it can be a big turn-off for your target audience.